RahulKamble17/Academic_Project-Brain-Brusher-Python/README.md

 # Academic_Project-Brain-Brusher-Python
 Aims to improve a person's vocab by making them learn 1 word everyday.
 That was the main objective!!
-Additionally it helps you keep hydrated by reminding you to drink water from time to time :)
+Additionally it keeps you hydrated by reminding you to drink water from time to time :)

 **How to use**
 1) Run the 'scheduler.py' file (Pass the 'dict' file as a reference to the script)